Skip to content

 • Whoever creates the version becomes its owner.

-• The build, results, and dates are cleared, ready for the new run.
+• The build steps, results write-up, and dates are cleared, ready for the new run.

-If the original campaign was complete, its results carry over into the new version’s description, so you’re building on what you learned.
+If you’ve written up results, they carry over into the new version’s description, so you’re building on what you learned.
+This works from any stage, so you can start a follow-up while the original is still in Analysing.

 Create a version